CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 * Tenant Partition: Handles workloads from tenant users, such as CRUD pods/deployments/jobs/statefulsets/.
 It stores all API resources belong to tenants, and serves all API requests from these tenants.
 * Resource Manager: a resource manager manages a host group.
 It stores API resources related to these hosts, like nodes, node leases, etc. These resources don't belong to any tenant.
 A resource manager also serves the heartbeat traffic and status update traffic from all these hosts.

-DaemonSet is special in the Scaled-out Arktos.
+DaemonSet is special in the Scale-out Arktos.
 Please refer to section [DaemonSet](#daemonset).

 Tenant partitions and resource managers can scale independently from each other: